Fashion, accessories and deco: We've put this season's most important themes & trends together for you here. Let our ideas inspire you!

 So be excited and look forward to this great event, because this year we have again planned 4 exciting workshops and a great supporting program around the "Dolce Vita"!

-The registration will start as usual in May 2017.
+The registration will start as usual in June 2017 here on this page.

 More info to follow here soon!

 BACK TO ITS FRANCONIAN ROOTS FOR FIMO’S 50TH ANNIVERSARY

 Happy Birthday FIMO!
 At the 5th FIMO Symposium from 7th to 10th September 2016, participants didn’t just get creative, they celebrated in style as well.
 To mark the 50th anniversary of FIMO, the Symposium this year took place in Nuremberg, the Franconian home town of the world-famous brand.

 Alongside fascinating workshops with internationally renowned FIMO artists Izabela Nowak, Bettina Welker, Maggie Maggio and Dan Cormier, guests enjoyed a lavish gala evening to celebrate the oven-hardening modelling clay’s birthday.